 Have a look at this Blog Post for some tips and tricks to keep in mind when choosing foods!

 If you use this food often, mark it as a favorite, so that you can easily find it in the favorites tab at a later date!
-To mark a food as a favorite, use the menu found in the top right corner of the add food screen.
+To mark a food as a favorite, use the menu found in the top right corner of the add food screen, then select Add to Favourites from the populated menu.
 This food will now appear when you are using the Favorites category filter.